The search for the right fibre for the wedding dress recreation is underway.

 Interested in joining me?
 I’d welcome other stitchers for the various swatch creations.
 Wondering what pattern to stitch up as a swatch?
 Have a look at my previous posts… I’ve shared images of the various heirloom textiles in the museum’s collection.
 I’m sure you’d find an item that would inspire you.

 I’m a knitter with basic skills and so I’m always learning.
 I’d like to figure out how the stitchers of old created the items (technique, pattern, fibre) and then re-create a series of patterns for the museum’s archives that correspond to each of their collection items.
 What could be more fun than piecing the swatches together when done to create a wearable work of art.
 The dress could then be auctioned off and proceeds donated to a good cause.

-Once I get an idea (and I’m open to advice & input) on the right fibre to use, I’ll be back with another update.
+Once I get an idea on the right fibre to use, I’ll be back with another update.

 Feel like joining me and stitching some history?
 I’d love the company.

 See you next time.

 Thanks for stopping in & have a great day! 🙂